Slime (band): Second Phase 1990–1994

 Following German Reunification, neo-fascism was on the rise in Germany (see Hoyerswerda riots, Rostock-Lichtenhagen riots), and many German punk bands responded by writing songs and producing albums.
 Slime reformed to preduce the album Viva La Muerte in 1992.
 Their next album, released in 1994, was Schweineherbst (English translation: "Autumn Of Swines"), and is by many seen as their masterpiece, musically as well as lyrically.
-Dirk Jora has said that the title from this song refers to how the neo-nazi's wanted to burn people in their beds like swine.
+Dirk Jora has said that the title from this song refers to how the neo-Nazis wanted to burn people in their beds like swine.
 This album includes the chilling song Der Tod ist ein Meister aus Deutschland (English translation: "Death is a master from Germany").
 This song was inspired by the poem Todesfuge (lit.
 "Death Fugue") by Paul Celan, who was a prisoner in Nazi concentration camps during the Holocaust and described the horrors he had experienced there.
 After the release of Schweineherbst the band broke up again.

 In 1998 Diggen and Elf formed the band C.I.A.
 (Church of Independent Assholes) to produce the album Codename Freibeuter.
 C.I.A. released a re-written cover version of Rio Reiser's song König von Deutschland in collaboration with Axel Kurth of the band Wizo and Bela B. of Die Ärzte.
 After a short tour, this band also broke up.

-Re-releasing the early albums and Rubberslime 1995 -- 2009
+Re-releasing the early albums and Rubberslime 1995–2009

 In 2002 and 2003 the record label Weird System re-released Slime's first three albums.
 The titles that had been censored were re-sung in a way that avoided further prosecution.
 In 2004 the double DVD "Wenn der Himmel brennt" was released; this DVD had been scheduled to be released in 2003, but had to be postponed because of ongoing legal investigations.
 The DVD provides a documentary overview of the band history, and includes a 56-page booklet with an interview that discussed the band history and includes a list of releases.

 In 2003 the members of Slime began a collaboration with the band Rubbermaids, which they dubbed Rubberslime.
 The impetus for this collaboration was a concert at the football club FC St. Pauli.
 They produced a single Viva St. Pauli in 2003, and two albums: First Attack in 2004, and Rock’n’Roll Genossen in 2005.